São José dos Campos: Metropolitan Area

 The intense conurbation process has been creating a metropolis whose center city is São José dos Campos, reaching many other municipalities like Jacareí, Taubaté, Aparecida, Caçapava, Guaratinguetá, Campos do Jordão, Caraguatatuba, Pindamonhangaba and Lorena.
-The Paraíba Valley metropolitan area is currently made up of 39 cities, comprehending 2 453 387 inhabitants.
+The Paraíba Valley metropolitan area is currently made up of 39 cities, comprising 2,453,387 inhabitants.

-The metro area is part of the Expanded Metropolitan Complex, being a megalopolis that connects São Paulo and Rio de Janeiro, encompassing São José dos Campos and Campinas with over 30 million inhabitants as a total number.
+The metro area is part of the Expanded Metropolitan Complex, being a megalopolis that connects São Paulo and Rio de Janeiro, encompassing São José dos Campos and Campinas with over 30 million inhabitants in total.

 Cityscape

-The municipality comprises three districts: São José dos Campos — the city itself, (also the seat), Eugênio de Melo and São Francisco Xavier.
+The municipality comprises three districts: São José dos Campos — the city itself (also the seat), Eugênio de Melo and São Francisco Xavier.
 The last one is known for its natural sites and ecotourism.

 The district of São José dos Campos is also subdivided into 2 subdistricts (São José dos Campos and Santana do Paraíba).

 However, for administrative purposes, the city is composed of 7 urban regions: Center, North, South, West, East, Southeast and São Francisco Xavier.

 Topography

 Highlands predominate in the northern region of the municipality with altitudes ranging from 660 to 975 m.
-The northern border of the municipality lies over the Serra da Mantiqueira Mountains (Mantiqueira Range), with some peaks reaching over 2000 meters (6500 ft.).
-The highest point in the municipality is known as 'Pico do Selado' at an altitude of 2082 meters.
+The northern border of the municipality lies over the Serra da Mantiqueira Mountains (Mantiqueira Range), with some peaks reaching over 2,000 meters (6,562 ft.).
+The highest point in the municipality is known as 'Pico do Selado' at an altitude of 2082 meters (6,831 ft).

 In the urban area, there are rolling plateaus and hills.
 The lowest elevation in the city (and also in the municipality) is found in the Paraíba do Sul River, at a mean elevation of 550 m.

-The municipality is bounded at the south by the 'Serra do Jambeiro' mountains, with an elevation of about 900m.
+The municipality is bounded at the south by the 'Serra do Jambeiro' mountains, with an elevation of about 900 m (2,953 ft).
 Due to the high topographic differences among neighborhoods and the urbanization, the city now experiences micro-climates present in distant areas.
 The downtown tends to concentrate frequent urban heat islands, while the suburb areas get noticeably colder main temperatures.
-As the northern part of the city, mainly the district of Sao Francisco Xavier, mescles high attitudes and ecologically preserved areas the climate is better classified as Humid Subtropical Climate ("Cwb").